MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 61: 06.12.19
+* Not been coding a lot today, but I've been working with responsive design, user interface and design.
+We sent the design to a customer.
+Had a lot of discussions.
+I felt that I contributed pretty well.

 ## Day 60: 05.12.19
 * Day 60!
 Yay.
 I should be done with the course though.
 But it's so dofficult.
 * Stuck with a bug again...
 Didn't manage to solve it.
 Must ber a typo somewhere.